All Episodes

 And for many, many years before the crisis, people have been struggling, kind of running in place.

-Their uh paychecks have been flat, their expenses have been going up, harder to educate their kids, harder to retire.
+Their expenses have been going up, harder to educate their kids, harder to retire.

-And those are the projects that he's been working on, and it's gonna take some time to achieve them.
+And those are the projects that he's been working on, and it's going to take some time to achieve them.

 The question is whether people say, you know what, I want to keep on going down that path.